Fruiticecake/Faster/README.md

 ### `yarn wp:gen`

-Local WordPress and basic theme files is generated and then start WordPress assets generator.
+Local WordPress and basic theme files are generated and then start WordPress assets generator.

 You need to run `yarn wp:regen` if you run `yarn wp:gen` again because of specifications.